DEIS-Tools/DistributedExercisesAAU/README.md

 # Exercise 1
 Implement the following gossiping problem in `exercises/exercise1.py`.

 A number of persons initially know one distinct secret each.
-A person can communicate to another person - although only one message at a time.

 In each message, a person discloses all their secrets to the recipient.

 These individuals can communicate only in pairs (no conference calls) but it is possible that different pairs of people talk concurrently.
-For all of the tasks below you should consider the following three scenarios:
+For all the tasks below you should consider the following two scenarios:

  - Scenario 1: a person may call any other person, thus the network is a total graph,
  - Scenario 2: the persons are organized in a bi-directional circle, where the each person can only pass messages to the left and the right (use the modulo operator).